kazurayam/UsingMaterialsInKatalonStudio/README.md

 This is a [Katalon Studio](https://www.katalon.com/) project for demonstration purpose.
 You can clone this out to your PC and run it with your Katalon Studio.

-This project was developed using Katalon Studio 5.7.0.

 I have developed another project on GitHub named ['Materials'](https://github.com/kazurayam/Materials).
 The project is developed in Groovy language, provides a jar file.
 You can download Materials-x.x.x.jar file from the [Release](https://github.com/kazurayam/Materials/releases) page.
-The jar is supposed to be imported into Katalon Studio projects as [External library](https://docs.katalon.com/display/KD/External+Libraries).
+The jar is supposed to be imported into Katalon Studio projects as an [External library](https://docs.katalon.com/display/KD/External+Libraries).

 In this 'UsingMaterialsInKatalonStudio' project, I will show you, step by step, how to write test scripts in Katalon Studio making use of the ['Materials'](https://github.com/kazurayam/Materials) library.

 The Groovydoc of the `Materials` is published [here](https://kazurayam.github.io/Materials/).

+This project was initially developed using Katalon Studio 5.7.0 and tested using most of the versions up to Katalon Studio 6.3.2.
+In fact, the Materials library is NOT dependent on Katalon Studio API at all.

 # Problem to solve